 Or like this

-Installing Python Modules Using pip
+Install Python Modules Using pip

 Most developers prefer installing modules using this method.
 The best thing about pip is that it handles dependency checking.

-You can install python modules using pip like this:
+You can install Python modules using pip like this:

 $ pip install numpy